Key Points

 The most common sign of CAFR is year-round itchy skin, often around the head or rear, that doesn’t respond well to antihistamines or corticosteroids.

-Here are some of the most common food allergy symptoms in dogs and cats:
+Here are some of the most common food allergy symptoms in cats and dogs:

 - Excessive itching